mikolmogorov/Ragout/docs/USAGE.md

 * Increases number of conitgs in output scaffolds
 * Improves estimates of distances between contigs

-However, sometimes the assembly graph is not accurate: some adjacencies between contigs could be missing and on the other hand, there also might be some false-positive adjacencies.
+Sometimes assembly graphs are not accurate: some adjacencies between contigs could be missing and on the other hand, there also might be some false-positive adjacencies.
 This may lead to some incorrectly inserted contigs.

-For good assemblies (with reasonable coverage, read length etc.) the fraction of such errors should be very small or even zero.
-And even they exist, they are "local" and do not violate the genome structure (probably, most of them even will not be detected as missassembles by quality assesment tools like Quast).
+However, for good assemblies (with reasonable coverage, read length etc.) the fraction of such errors should be minor.

-As this step may take a lot of time for assemblies with big number of contigs, you may skip it by specifying "--no-refine" option.
+As this step maight be computationaly expensive for big assemblies, you can skip it by specifying "--no-refine" option.

 Links File